History of Kyiv (1362–1657): Kyiv Castle and Castle Hill

-After Kyiv's final annexation to the Grand Duchy of Lithuania, Volodymyr Olgerdovych began construction of Kyiv Castle on a hill, which later became known as Zamkova Hora (Kyiv) (Castle Hill).
+After Kyiv's final annexation to the Grand Duchy of Lithuania, Volodymyr Olgerdovych began construction of Kyiv Castle on a hill, which later became known as Zamkova Hora (Castle Hill).
 It housed the princely residence.
 After the liquidation of the Kievan Principality, the castle was to serve as a visible confirmation of the presence of central state power.
 The castle was supposed to be home to the Kievan voivodes or their governors.
 In case of military threat, the city's population would hide there.
 The Kyiv Castle was a powerful military fortress that played a big role because of its border location and in the internal political struggles in the Grand Duchy of Lithuania.

 In the middle of the 16th century, Kyiv Castle consisted of connected wooden log structures 4 sazhens (approx. 8 m) long and up to 3–4 m high.
 Some of the log structures were filled with earth, while others were left empty and used to house various service rooms and warehouses, as well as living quarters for the fortress garrison.
 Also, in 1552, royal auditors recorded 16 buildings in the castle.
 The Kyiv Castle housed a mint, a bathhouse, a kitchen, and a brewery; there were three Orthodox and one Catholic churches.
 In the event of an enemy attack, the population of the city and surrounding villages could take refuge here.
 The fortress had 15 three-tiered towers, one of which was quadrangular and the rest hexagonal, on which cannons were placed.
 The castle could be accessed through two gates, the Voivodska and the Drabska (Arabic), as well as through a small wicket gate.
 The main gate was Voivodska, located on the north side of the hill above the building of the modern Zhitny Market.
 A large clock was located on the Voivodska gate tower.
 The Drab Gate was located on the southern side of the hill and led to the area of the modern Andriivskyi Uzviz.
 In front of it was a moat, across which a drawbridge on two chains was thrown.

 The jurisdiction of the voivode and the castle government covered part of the lower town adjacent to Castle Hill, as well as the lands near the Kudryavets River, the Skolniki tract, and 11 villages around Kiev.